-DFG MAK Germ Cell Mutagen Categories (continued): 4: Not applicable (Category 4 carcinogenic substances are those with non-genotoxic mechanisms of action.
+DFG MAK Germ Cell Mutagen Categories (continued): 3B: Substances that are suspected of being germ cell mutagens because of their genotoxic effects in mammalian somatic cell in vivo; in exceptional cases, substances for which there are no in vivo data, but that are clearly mutagenic in vitro and structurally related to known in vivo mutagens.
+4: Not applicable (Category 4 carcinogenic substances are those with non-genotoxic mechanisms of action.
 By definition, germ cell mutagens are genotoxic.
 Therefore, a Category 4 for germ cell mutagens cannot apply.
 At some time in the future, it is conceivable that a Category 4 could be established for genotoxic substances with primary targets other than DNA [e.g. purely aneugenic substances] if research results make this seem sensible.)
 5: Germ cell mutagens, the potency of which is considered to be so low that, provided the MAK value is observed, their contribution to genetic risk for humans is expected not to be significant.